-Introductory course that will provide the student with a general overview of the disciplines, professions and research areas associated with the field of Exercise Science.
-Basic history, philosophy, theory, educational pathways and career options will be examined.
+Introductory course that will provide the student with a general overview of the key theories and concepts, professions, and research areas associated with the field of Exercise Science.
+Educational pathways and career options will also be examined.

 Basic principles of fitness for the prospective fitness professional and characteristics of quality communication and fitness leadership.
 Topics include behavior modification, enhancing motivation components of fitness, fitness assessment, risk stratification, exercise programming and modifications.
 Prerequisites: None.

-Principles of exercise science applied to teaching fitness/aerobics.
-Major factors related to the function of the human body.
-Emphasis on anatomy/physiology, exercise physiology, and biomechanics.
-Prerequisites: None.
-BIO160 recommended but not required.
+Principles of exercise science applied to fitness instruction.
+Major factors related to the function of the human body will be examined/introduced with an emphasis on exercise physiology and functional anatomy.

 Principles and techniques of strength training including strength physiology, performance factors, training recommendations, exercise techniques, and program design and management.
 Prerequisites: None.